palantir/conjure/readme.md

 ```

 #### Error Definitions

 Conjure offers first-class support for HTTP Remoting 3 [ServiceException](https://github.com/palantir/http-remoting#error-propagation)
 by providing the ability to define error types.
 An error definition consists of a type
 alias, a namespace, an error code, which should be one of
 [the codes defined in HTTP Remoting](https://github.com/palantir/http-remoting-api/blob/develop/errors/src/main/java/com/palantir/remoting/api/errors/ErrorType.java#L38),
 optional documentation, and optional lists of safe and unsafe arguments.
 It lives in a different
 block from other object definitions, called `errors`.

-For each error definition, Conjure will generate an error type object and a factory method
-for creating `ServiceException`s associated with that error type.
-They will both be put in
-a class named `[YourNamespace]Errors`, along with the generated objects and factory methods
-for other error definitions with the same namespace.
-Instead of having each error definition
-define its own package, the default package name is used for all error definitions.
+See the example below for the definition.

 The type alias and namespace are required to be in `UpperCamelCase`, whereas error code is required to be
 in `UPPER_UNDERSCORE_CASE`.